 9. Do others stand to gain from the financial advice you give me?

-As a fiduciary, your best interest are put first and foremost.
+As a fiduciary, your best interests are put first and foremost.
 We are a fee-only organization, so there are no commissions, kick-backs, or other compensations that White Turf will receive from the advice that is given to any clients.

 10. Have you ever been publicly disciplined for any unlawful or unethical actions in your career?